cdapio/cdap/cdap-docs/pipelines/source/creating-pipelines.rst

   - **Stream to HBase:** Periodically ingest from a stream into an HBase table

-.. _cask-hydrator-creating-pipelines-cloning:
+.. _cdap-pipelines-creating-pipelines-cloning:

 Cloning
 -------
-Any existing pipeline that has been published, can be *cloned.* This creates an in-memory copy of the pipeline with the same name and opens it within Hydrator Studio.
+Any existing pipeline that has been published, can be *cloned.* This creates an in-memory copy of the pipeline with the same name and opens it within the CDAP Application Studio.

-At this point, you can rename the pipeline to a unique name and then either save it as a :ref:`draft <cask-hydrator-studio-pipeline-drafts>` or publish it as a new pipeline.
+At this point, you can rename the pipeline to a unique name and then either save it as a :ref:`draft <cdap-application-studio-pipeline-drafts>` or publish it as a new pipeline.
 As you cannot save over an existing pipeline, all new pipelines need a unique name; a common practice is to increment the names, from *Demo-1* to *Demo-2* with each new clone.